namako11/myProjects/README.md

-# myProjects
+# My Projects

-Projects I work on to practice coding.

-The first project is a numberGuesser game written in javaScript.
-The project is part of my course in Codecademy.
+## Codecademy Projects

+This repository stores all my project solutions from my Fullstack Course at Codecademy.